 The Freedom Trail

-As you continue along the red brick trail throughout the city, you are going to come across several other historical sites, some of which we highlight in more detail below.
+As you continue along the city’s red brick trail, you will come across several other historical sites, some of which we highlight in more detail below.

 Honestly, the Freedom Trail is a must-do during your time in Boston.
 I mean, it is one of the best things to do on the east coast of the US for a reason!